The semi-simple theory of higher rank acylindricity: The Theory is Semi-Simple

 \section{The Theory is Semi-Simple}

+At the beginning of this paper, we promised to establish a dictionary (see Table \ref{SS dictionary}) between the world of ($S$-) arithmetic semi-simple lattices and groups acting AU-acylindrically on $\X$ with general type factors.
+In this section, we shall fill in the details concerning this dictionary.

+The fact that an AU-acylindrical action subsumes the type of action a lattice enjoys on its ambient group is established in Lemma \ref{Lem:acyl+loc comp implies unif proper} in complete generality.

+Turning to the world of linear algebraic groups over local fields, there are some basic classes of groups therein: parabolic, Borel, Cartan, central, and (semi-)simple.
+Together, these provide a general structure theory.
+Specifically, if $G$ is a linear algebraic group (over an algebraically closed field), then up to virtual isomorphism, $G=R(G)\rtimes \Prod{i=1}{D}G_i$, where $R(G)$ is the solvable radical and $G_i$ is simple for $i = 1,\dots, D$.
+(We refer the reader to \cite{Humphreys} for details.)

+Fix $i$.
+If $G_i$ is a rank-1 group then a parabolic subgroup is the stabilizer of some $\xi_i$ in the visual boundary $\partial_\sphericalangle X_i$ of $X_i$, which is the rank-1 symmetric space or Bruhat-Tits tree associated to $G_i$.

+Within this framework, a minimal parabolic subgroup is given by a choice of $\xi_i\in \partial_\sphericalangle X_i$ for each $i=1, \dots, D$, resulting in a maximal solvable subgroup.
+Furthermore, Cartan subgroups correspond to stabilizers of maximal flats in the product of the corresponding model geometries, and may be realized as intersecting ``opposite" minimal parabolics, i.e. $\stab(\xi, \xi')$ for $\xi_i \neq \xi_i'$, for $i=1, \dots, D$.
+Further, parabolic subgroups correspond to a choice of $I\subset D$, and $\xi_i\in \partial_\sphericalangle X_i$ for $i \in I$.
+Finally, the center acts trivially on these spaces and their boundaries and therefore corresponds to our construction of the tremble-free essential core.
+This completes the explanation of the dictionary in Table \ref{SS dictionary}.

-We have already seen in Theorem \ref{Thm: Acyl -> CAF} that a group admitting an AU-acylindrical action on a product of $\delta$-hyperbolic spaces with general type factors has finite center and more generally enjoys property (CAF).
-In Section \ref{sec:examples} we discussed how these include ($S$-arithmetic) lattices in semi-simple groups with rank-1 factors and hence we think of our class of groups as a generalization of these and the others discussed there.
-We shall extend this analogy further in this section.
-(See also \cite[Section 3.5]{BaderFurmanSauer}.)
+We have seen in Theorem ~\ref{Thm: Acyl -> CAF} that a group admitting an AU-acylindrical action on a product of $\delta$-hyperbolic spaces with general type factors has finite center and more generally enjoys property (CAF).
+In Section ~\ref{sec:examples} we discussed how these include ($S$-arithmetic) lattices in semi-simple groups with rank-1 factors and hence we think of our class of groups as a generalization of these and the others discussed there.
+We shall devote the rest of this section to establishing that these groups admit a strongly canonical product decomposition.
+Moreover, this descends to a product decomposition of the (outer-)automorphism groups (See also \cite[Section 3.5]{BaderFurmanSauer}.) \ref{SS dictionary}